NCI-GDC/gdc-frontend-framework/holmes-py/README.md

     D. $QA_YELLOW_PORTAL_REV_PROXY_IP

+3. Edit the variable TAG_TEST_TYPE in the schedule to pick test tag should run.
+Some choices are:

+    A. regression

+    B. smoke-test

+    C. data-release

-3. The pipeline executes on a schedule or on demand using the 'play' button
+4. The pipeline executes on a schedule or on demand using the 'play' button
-4. Pipeline is started
+5. Pipeline is started
-4. Dockerfile is built
+6. Dockerfile is built
-5. Dockerfile executes Holmes-py regression test
+7. Dockerfile executes Holmes-py regression test
-6. Copies the test artifacts from the Docker container to the host, including Gauge files, downloads, logs, and report.
+8. Copies the test artifacts from the Docker container to the host, including Gauge files, downloads, logs, and report.
-7. To download the artifact, go to the job step 'Trigger Holmes-py Tests'.
+9. To download the artifact, go to the job step 'Trigger Holmes-py Tests'.
 On the right-hand side there will be a section that says 'Job artifacts' and click the 'Download' button.
 The artifacts will be stored in Gitlab for 3 months.